<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?event=init&amp;tid=2612598452925&amp;noscript=1">

 2. Text Messages

 It is possible to ask for consent to send marketing messages via text.
-For example, after getting a prospect’s mobile phone number via an online marketing campaign, it may be possible to send them a message saying “do you consent to receive marketing messages via phone at [Customer’s Number]?
+For example, after getting a prospect’s mobile phone number via an online marketing campaign, it may be possible to send them a message saying “Do you consent to receive marketing messages via phone at [Customer’s Number]?
 Reply Y for Yes or N for No.”

-Such a message makes it easy to collect clear permission for contact or allow the prospect to opt out before wasting time and resources on them.
+These types of messages make it easy to collect clear permission for contact or allow the prospect to opt out before wasting time and resources on them.
 However, it’s important to make sure that these messages themselves do not violate TCPA compliance requirements.

-As noted by DNC.com, TCPA “applies to automated marketing text messages (SMS) making them subject to the same requirements and restrictions as telemarketing calls.
+As noted byDNC.com, TCPA “applies to automated marketing text messages (SMS) making them subject to the same requirements and restrictions as telemarketing calls.
 This knowledge gap has made text marketing one of the hottest areas of TCPA litigation.”

 3. Telephone Keypresses

 Consent for sending telemarketing messages can also be given through a telephone keypress in an automated phone system.
-This might sound odd, since TCPA specifically forbids the use of automatic telephone dialing system (ATDS) equipment and prerecorded calls in the first place.
+This might sound odd since TCPA specifically forbids the use of automatic telephone dialing system (ATDS) equipment and prerecorded calls in the first place.

 You cannot, for example, send out a mass autodialed phone call to random phone numbers asking for permission to send them telemarketing messages.